 Seed funding.
-The gift of seeds and training helps to create a bountiful kitchen garden full of fresh vegies.
+The gift of seeds and training helps to create a kitchen garden full of fresh nutritious vegies.
 Surplus produce can be sold at local markets for extra income.
+This gift contributes to projects that help families to move from subsistence farming to surplus yields.

 Gifts and donations of $2 or more are tax deductible.